-- September Parents/Guardians will receive their PowerSchool access IDs & passwords along with instructions for setting up their accounts.
-Reminders to check marks will be sent out. - October 29 Online Interview Bookings open 7:00pm - November 5th and 7th, 2019 Parent/teacher conferences, 5-8 pm. - March TBA 2020 Parent/teacher conferences, 5-8 pm. - June 26, 2020 Final report card, 8:30 11:30 am
+• September - Parents/Guardians will receive their PowerSchool access IDs & passwords along with instructions for setting up their accounts.
+Reminders to check marks will be sent out.

+• November TBA, 2020 - Parent/teacher conferences, 5-8 pm.

+• March TBA 2021 - Parent/teacher conferences, 5-8 pm.

+• June 25, 2021 - Final report card, 8:30 - 11:30 am

-At anytime during the school year a parent/guardian is welcome to contact any teacher for an update on their child's progress.
+At any time during the school year a parent/guardian is welcome to contact any teacher for an update on their child's progress.
 We utilize PowerSchool for data management and parents can access their child's marks in real time online beginning about mid October.
 Please check the website for details on how to log in and access marks.
 Students are encouraged to record their ongoing progress in their student agenda, which parents/guardians can check weekly.
 A final report card and certificate are presented after successful completion of courses in June.